Where to Go for a Gluten-Free Feast in Adelaide

 Soi 38

 Soi 38 makes gluten-free ordering stress-free.
 Most dishes are naturally gluten-free or can be adapted, with the few exceptions on the menu clearly marked.
 Top picks include crispy chicken-stuffed wings, pork-crackling lettuce wraps, lamb shank massaman curry, and a classic pad thai.
-It’s bold flavours, vibrant presentations with zero guesswork.
+Bold flavours, but no guesswork required.

 74 Pirie Street, Adelaide